 No Phones When Friends Are Over

-Have them put their phones away when they have friends over.
+Have your teen put their phones away when they have friends over.
 So many teens use their phones as a social crutch.
 Feeling awkward?
 Phone to the rescue!
 A lot of teens tell me how they hate hanging out with certain friends because all they do is check their phones or post on Snapchat during the hangout.
 No one is really talking or interacting with each other when their phones are being used.
 Have you ever tried talking to someone that is actively texting someone else?
 It’s.
 The.
 Worst.
-Encourage your child and their friends to drop their phones in a basket by the door when they are hanging out, so they are not distracted by it.
+Encourage your teen and their friends to drop their phones in a basket by the door when they are hanging out, so they are not distracted by it.
 This fosters social skill development that will pay off long after they leave your nest.

 No Phones During Family Activities